mervick/rhythmbox-telegram/README.md

 - **Download to Library**: Download audio files from Telegram directly to your Rhythmbox library, expanding your music collection with the content you enjoy.

-With Rhythmbox-Telegram, enjoy the convenience of accessing and loading your favorite Telegram audio content into your music library, transforming how you organize and enjoy your music collection.
+With Rhythmbox-Telegram, enjoy the convenience of accessing and downloading your favorite Telegram audio content into your music library, transforming how you organize and enjoy your music collection.

 ## Installation

 **Note:** Regardless of the installation method, the plugin depends on TDLib.
 For architectures other than x64, TDLib must be installed manually.
 Refer to the official [TDLib GitHub repository](https://github.com/tdlib/td) for instructions.
+TDLib for x64 is installed automatically.

 ### Method 1: Install from Debian Package